linuxdroid/linuxdroid-x11-packages/.github/ISSUE_TEMPLATE/bug_report.md

 A clear and concise description of what you expected to happen.

 **Additional information**
-Post output of command `termux-info`.
+Post output of command `linuxdroid-info`.

 Depending on problem, additional information may be requested: